torchbox/wagtail-wordpress-import/docs/blockbuilder.md

                 "FUNCTION": "wagtail_wordpress_import.block_builder_defaults.build_block_quote_bloc",},),
     ]
 ```

 Examples:

-1. Include the `h1-h6` HTML tags in the fall back block and not have their own block types.
-Just remove the `h1-h6` filter configuration items in your own settings.
+1. Include the `h1 - h6` HTML tags in the fallback block and not have their own block types.
+Just remove the `h1 - h6` filter configuration items in your own settings.
 2. Add extra HTML tag processing: you would add a function somewhere in your own Wagtail app.
 Then add an item to the config above with the HTML tag key along with a `FUNCTION` which is the dotted path to the function you have created.
 You may also need to include the Wagtail Block in your own app or you could repurpose one of the provided Block types.